 On 19th September 1993, Derek Jarman screened Blue on Channel 4, an epoch-defining account of AIDS, illness and the experience of disability in a culture of repressive heteronormativity and compulsory able-bodiedness.
 Blue was screened in cinemas, simulcast on television and radio, released as a CD and published as a book, creating opportunities for many different kinds of sensory abilities - visual, aural and textual - to experience the work.

-Conceived by artists and writers Christopher Jones, Liza Sylvestre and Sarah Hayden, the Blue Description Project creates a new, experimental iteration of Blue on the 30th anniversary of its release and Jarman’s death.
+Conceived by artists and writers Christopher Jones, Liza Sylvestre and Sarah Hayden, The Blue Description Project creates a new, experimental iteration of Blue.

 The screening will include descriptive subtitles, audio description and BSL interpretation.